vitelabs/vite-wiki/docs/tutorial/contract/subscribe.md

 ## What is Event

-Events are notifications triggered by smart contract to notify front-end program such as dApp.
+In Vite, events are notifications triggered by virtual machine to indicate state change and will be pushed to front-end program such as dApp for further processing.
-When an event is triggered, a log(`VmLog`) specific to the event is logged in the smart contract's response block.
+A `VmLog` will be created in the smart contract's response block when event is triggered.

-Take the following contract as an example.
-When method `TransferWithEvent` is called, the contract transfers the received tokens to the specified address and then triggers a `transferEvent` event.
+Taking the following contract as example, when method `TransferWithEvent` is called, the contract transfers the token received to specified address and then triggers a `transferEvent` event.

 ```
 pragma soliditypp ^0.4.1;